cvishnu007/cli-pokedex/README.md

 * Internet connection is required as the data comes from PokeAPI.
 * Some descriptions might include special formatting from the original games.
 * Make sure names are entered correctly (e.g., `pikachu`, not `Pikachu`).
+* This ia basic version of the CLI Pokedex that i've developed, in future there will be further changes including moves and battle simulator.
 ---

 Happy Exploring! 🎉